syntax-prosody-ot/main/README.md

 TREES
 -----
 Trees can be entered in the trees.js file.
 Or you can create an additional .js file and load it into the .html file using script tags.
+Put your trees in the trees folder.

 For example:

-	<script src="trees.js"></script>
+	<script src="trees/trees.js"></script>

 loads the trees.js file.

-	<script src="myTrees.js"></script>
+	<script src="trees/myTrees.js"></script>

 will load the file myTrees.js (which you could create).
 Make sure to put this in the same folder as the matchprototype.html file so it's accessible.